yochannah/carpentries.org/pages/community.md

 [The Carpentries Incubator](https://carpentries-incubator.org/) is for Carpentries community members to share Carpentries-style teaching materials at all stages of development, to receive feedback from other community members.
 These lessons are not officially endorsed by The Carpentries.
 Read [more information](https://github.com/carpentries-incubator/proposals/blob/master/README.md) about contributing to The Carpentries Incubator.

-[The Carpentries Lab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, vetted by the The Carpentries.
-We are not currently accepting submissions for these lessons.
+[The Carpentries Lab](https://carpentries-lab.org/) is for sharing peer-reviewed lessons, vetted by the The Carpentries.
+We are currently piloting [an open peer review process for lessons entering The Carpentries Lab](https://github.com/carpentries-lab/reviews/).
+Although the system is open for submissions, we can currently only commit to review those lessons that have been invited.
+If you would like to volunteer as a reviewer for The Carpentries Lab, please send an email to [incubator@carpentries.org](mailto:incubator@carpentries.org).

 Those looking for ways to contribute to existing lesson material can find a list of issues in need of attention on the [Help Wanted page](/help-wanted-issues/).